Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 [DigitalDisplayTypes] ;New registry for registering digital display types

 [AudioVisual]
-Buildings.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for building health Buildings.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for building shield Infantrys.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for infantry health Infantrys.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for infantry shield Units.DefaultDigitalDisplayTypeHP=      ; DigitalDisplayType, the default digital display type used for vehicle health Units.DefaultDigitalDisplayTypeSP=      ; DigitalDisplayType, the default digital display type used for vehicle shield Aircrafts.DefaultDigitalDisplayTypeHP=  ; DigitalDisplayType, the default digital display type used for aircraft health Aircrafts.DefaultDigitalDisplayTypeSP=  ; DigitalDisplayType, the default digital display type used for aircraft shield
+Buildings.DefaultDigitalDisplayTypes=   ; list of DigitalDisplayType, the default digital display type used for building health
+Infantrys.DefaultDigitalDisplayTypes=   ; list of DigitalDisplayType, the default digital display type used for infantry health
+Units.DefaultDigitalDisplayTypes=       ; list of DigitalDisplayType, the default digital display type used for vehicle health
+Aircrafts.DefaultDigitalDisplayTypes=   ; list of DigitalDisplayType, the default digital display type used for aircraft health

 [SomeDigitalDisplayType]
-Text.ColorHigh=                         ; RGB, the color of the Text digital display when green HP, default 0,255,0 Text.ColorMid=                          ; RGB, the color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, the color of the Text digital display when red HP, default 255,0,0
+InfoType=                               ; InfoType, which value should this display Text.ColorHigh=                         ; RGB, the color of the Text digital display when green HP, default 0,255,0 Text.ColorMid=                          ; RGB, the color of the Text digital display when yellow HP,  default 255,255,0 Text.ColorLow=                          ; RGB, the color of the Text digital display when red HP, default 255,0,0